-From clothing to makeup to skincare items I recently had a big de-cluttering and realized how much money I waste buying things I never even used.
+I recently had a big decluttering and realized how much money I waste buying things (from clothing to makeup to skincare items) I never even used.
 Just last week I have thrown away a pile of clothing I don’t use anymore as well as a big sako-bag of expired makeup and skincare items.
-It made me realized a lot of things that made me improved my finances:
+It made me realize a lot of things that made me improved my finances:

 You have finished the one you are currently using.

 Something expires already